FAQ: Free Pinyin IME Update from Microsoft

 Then you will see the installation progress screen, and at the final step you should see a success message with a list of all the great new features in MSPY 2010.
 (This information is also in the Help files, in English).
 Notice two little boxes are checked by default and that I unchecked them: "Make MSN Chinese your home page", and "Make IE your default browser".
 Now you can check the "Finish" button: 完成 (F).

-It should then launch your browser and take you to a Chinese web page thanking you for installing MSPY 2010 and offering an introduction to the product, search plug-ins and more.
-The program's Help files offer similar information in English, but if you want help reading the web page I suggest you install a product like Perapera-kan for Firefox or use Google Translate, Bing Translate or similar tools.
-I list many of these on my "More Chinese Fonts & Apps" page.
+If you downloaded the China version, it will then launch your browser and take you to a Chinese web page thanking you for installing MSPY 2010 and offering an introduction to the product, search plug-ins and more.
+The program's Help files offer similar information in English.
 Anyway, just bookmark this for now because you have one more thing to do:

 Restart your PC.
 On one system the update showed up in my Language Band before a restart, but on another it did not appear until after I restarted.
 It's always safest to do a nice clean restart after installing anything.